Posted in How to / guides.

 By lunchtime - soup and sandwiches brought in from the excellent Wensleydale Pantry - we were all onto the printing stage.
 There was plenty of paper for practice prints and it really is a thrill to peel the paper off the lino-cut to reveal your mini-masterpiece (or mess!).
 Ink got everywhere and although it washes off easily I was glad I’d brought an apron.
 Some of us (working fast!) then cut a second lino print while others revised and improved their original.
 And one or two, including the second time around lady, made some interesting two colour prints.

 Verdict: A fascinating experience, a new skill learned (the basics, anyway) in delightful surroundings in the heart of the Dales, and a satisfying result.
-Recommended.
+Highly recommended.

 *lino printing is sometimes referred to as linocut or block printing.